MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 ## Where is Shifts data stored?

-Shifts data is stored in data centers in Asia Pacific (APAC), the European Union (EU), and the United States.
-Each geo stores data in at least two Azure data center regions for HA/DR.???
-Today, the United States geo uses data centers in North Central and South Central United States.
+Shifts data is stored in one of three geographies (geos): Asia Pacific (APAC), the European Union (EU), or the United States.
+Each geo stores data in at least two Azure data center regions for High Availability (HA) and Disaster Recovery (DR).
+Today, the United States/North America geo uses data centers in North Central and South Central United States.
 To learn more, see [Where is Microsoft 365 customer data stored](/microsoft-365/enterprise/o365-data-locations).

 Currently, Shifts offers data residency in Australia, Canada, France, Japan, and the United Kingdom.
 We're actively working to expand support to more locations.